psoloi/RutCitrusManager/README.md

 ## When using or creating any of its affiliated plugins or branches in any way, it is sufficient to indicate the source, which is only [GitHub](https://github.com/psoloi/RutCitrusManager)

 ## The overall plan for the future
-This project is a combination of server + client, and there should be a pure client made using Winform in the future.
+This project is a combination of server + client, and there should be a client made using Winform in the future.

 ## Project all warnings
 ```csharp